nishidayuya/lslinks/README.md

 # lslinks

-A command line tool to list links.
+A command line tool to list links. ls-like.

 ## Installation